sagarchaturvedi19/fNIRS_nirsLAB/README.md

 No such requirement.
 Can be done on any computer.
 Make sure to have the system compatibilities as per NIRx guidelines while running the software and the script.

 # THINGS TO TAKE CARE BEFORE RUNNING THE SCRIPT
-Make sure you have script reader and editor of AutIt installed in your computer.
-Make some desired changes according to your workflow and press F5 to run the script, and the magic will begin.
+Make sure you have all the details read of the things that you want to perform in nirsLAB.
+Give special attention to the optode selection for specific individuals if you are looking for individual data from individual optode wrt to its position.
+Also, the script reader and editor of AutoIt should be installed in your computer.
+Make necessary changes according to your workflow and press F5 to run the script, and the magic will begin.

 Cheers and best of luck!